yugr/uInit/README.md

 (this is collectively called "OS jitter").
-If that's not enough, hyperthreading and dynamic frequency scaling (DVFS) also add to the jitter so in practice you can see up to 5% noise in benchmark runs (e.g. SPEC2000) which prevents reliable performance comparisons.
+If that's not enough, hyperthreading and dynamic frequency scaling (DVFS) also add to the jitter so in practice you can see up to 5% noise in benchmark runs (e.g. SPEC2000) which prevents reliable performance comparisons (typical compiler optimization may yield around 2-3% improvement).

 To obtain more or less stable measurements (std. deviation less than 0.5%), you'll need to
 * disable non-deterministic hardware features in BIOS e.g. hyperthreading and frequency scaling (also "power save mode", "turbo mode", "perf boost" and other strange options); note that disabling them in kernel won't work for all kernel versions so BIOS is preferred